jessbudd/portfolio-site/src/site/posts/year-I-became-conference-speaker-3.md

 ## What next?

-I took a few months to recover and reflect on how I felt about presenting again in the future.
-But now, I'm excited to say I'll be adding "international" to my speaker bio!
+I took a few months to reflect on how I felt about presenting again in the future.
+Now, I'm excited to announce I'll be adding "international" to my speaker bio!

-<a href="https://codemania.io/">Codemania</a> in New Zealand have an amazing lineup of extremely talented people and I'm excited to be speaking alongside them in May.
+<a href="https://codemania.io/">Codemania</a> in New Zealand have an amazing lineup of extremely talented people speaking at their conference in May 2020 and I'm excited to be speaking alongside them.

-I hope you've enjoyed reading about my speaking journey, and if you hit me up on twitter I'd love to hear yours!
+I hope you've enjoyed reading about my speaking journey, and if you hit me up on twitter I'd love to hear about yours!

 </div>